-• Manchester Avenue, adjoining the Property to the north, is designated as a Boulevard II, with an existing right-of-way dedicated for approximately 100 feet.
+Manchester Avenue, adjoining the Property to the north, is designated as a Boulevard II, with an existing right-of-way dedicated for approximately 100 feet.
 A Boulevard II requires a right-of-way of 110 feet, therefore a 5-foot right-of-way dedication has been requested by BOE.
-In addition, the current sidewalk is not improved with a curb and gutter, and BOE has requested construction of new sidewalk or extension of the existing sidewalk to replace any broken or off-grade asphalt.3
+In addition, BOE has requested construction of new sidewalk or extension of the existing sidewalk to replace any broken or off-grade asphalt.
+5